 Here are some of my top picks for where to go and what to do if you’re traveling to Zurich, Switzerland with kids.

-Swiss Trains: The Best Way to Travel Around Zurich
+🚇 Swiss Trains: The Best Way to Travel Around Zurich

 If you’ll be in the area for a few days or a week, I suggest getting the Swiss Travel Pass or the Swiss Travel Flex Pass.
 The best part for families: children under the age of 16 travel for free when accompanied by a parent who has a Swiss Family Card; children under the age of 6 travel free with an accompanying adult (no Swiss Family Card needed).

 The Swiss trains are the cleanest trains I have ever taken, anywhere.
 They are almost always on time (that famous Swiss precision!).
 Stations are well-organized, and transfers are fairly easy to navigate for first-time visitors.
+Especially from the main station in the heart of the city.

 Walk and play along Lake Zurich

 The large, windy lake connects Lake Zurich on the Western end, and the cantons of Zurich, St. Gallen, and Schwyz.
 At the Zurich end, as well as from several smaller towns along the lake, you have many options.
-You can rent paddle boats or go swimming.
+You can rent pedal boats or go swimming.
 Rent bikes and bike along the scenic paths that follow the river.
 Watch the sailboats.

 Walk around the Niederdorf

-Giving you a recommendation for where specifically to eat & drink in the Niederdorf would not do anyone justice.
-You'll come across dozens of options that look appetizing.
-Zurich restaurants here all offer many different cuisines.
-Plus, you'll find a different vibe and varied space options at each restaurant.
+Plus, you’ll find a different vibe and varied space options at each restaurant.
 I suggest you go with an open mind and choose according to what you and your family are feeling like that day.

 Every restaurant we’ve ever taken our kids to in the Niederdorf of Zurich has been kid-friendly.